ropensci/RNeXML/inst/doc/pubs/manuscript.md

 ```

-Though other NeXML parsers (for instance, for perl or python) have
+Though other NeXML parsers (for instance, for Perl or Python) have
 not been written explicitly to express simmap data, those parsers will
 nonetheless be able to successfully parse this file and expose the simmap
 data to the user.